The JD Program

 Wendy Greene, LLM, JD (George Washington University School of Law; Tulane University School of Law) Director of the Center for Law, Policy, and Social Action.
 Professor.
 Natural hair discrimination; race and the law; employment law

 Nicole Iannarone, JD (Yale Law School).
-Assistant Professor.
+Associate Professor.
 Financial industry regulation; consumer and securities issues; law and technology.

 Aimée Kahan, JD (University of Pennsylvania School of Law) Director of Strategic Initiatives.
 Associate Professor.
 Health care quality, patient safety, and risk management